hashicorp/nomad-autoscaler/docs/plugins/README.md

 The Nomad Autoscaler currently ships with a number of built-in plugins to ease the learning curve.
 Details of these can be found below, under the specific plugin type sections.

 ## APM Plugins
 APMs are used to store metrics about an applications performance and current state.
-The APM plugin is responsible for querying the APM and returning a value which will be used to determine if scaling should occur.
+The APM (Application Performance Management) plugin is responsible for querying the APM and returning a value which will be used to determine if scaling should occur.
 Currently built into the Nomad Autoscaler binary are:

 #### Prometheus APM Plugin
 Use Prometheus metrics to scale your Nomad job task groups.
 The query performed on Prometheus should return a single value.